If someone says “or what?” they are indicating that they are willing to do something that they would not normally do or want to do.

 If you find yourself in a situation where someone says “or what,” it’s important to choose your words carefully.

-Responding with aggression or trying to match their level of threat will only escalate the situation.
+Responding with aggression or trying to match their threat level will only escalate the situation.
 Instead, try to diffuse the tension by remaining calm and relaxed.

 If the person is genuinely asking a question, then simply answer it.